proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 The story here is quite simple.
 Ben creates an account at the dvd-club and then decides to rent some movies.
-How do we know it's Ben who wants to rent the movies?
-That's because we bind the result of each symbolic call to a symbolic variable.
+The result of each symbolic call is bound to a symbolic variable.
 Therefore, `{var,1}` is Ben's password and, in this way, it can be used in subsequent commands/requests.
 After watching the Lion King, Ben returns it to the dvd club.
 Then, Alice creates an account, someone comes in to buy pop-corn and life goes on...
 As we cannot test every possible